-For the complete algorithm for solving a linear system, we focus on the AMEn method as it needs at least an order of magnitudes fewer operations than the other methods.
+For the complete algorithm for solving a linear system, we focus on the AMEn method as it needs at least an order of magnitude fewer operations than the other methods.

-As shown in \autoref{fig:tt_amen_performance}, the full AMEn variant needs approximately twice the time of the simplified variant.
+As shown in \autoref{fig:tt_amen_performance}, the full AMEn variant needs approximately twice the time of the ALS variant.
 This is due to calculating the global residual $\mathcal A_\text{TT} X_\text{TT} - B_\text{TT}$ which is almost as costly as calculating $X_\text{TT}$ itself.
-We also show timings obtained with the ttpy implementation (ALS variant) from \cite{Dolgov2014} for which we linked with Intel MKL for the underlying operations.
-Through using optimized building blocks and the suggested TT-rank-1 preconditioner, we speed up the calculation by a factor of 4-5 for both the full and the ALS variants.
+We also show timings obtained with the ttpy implementation (ALS variant) from \cite{Dolgov2014a} for which we linked with Intel MKL for the underlying operations.
+Through using optimized building blocks and the suggested TT-rank-1 preconditioner, we speed up the calculation by a factor of ${\sim}5$ for both the full and the ALS variants.
 In our tests with the ALS variant, we obtain better convergence and time-to-solution by using a slightly better approximation of the residual (cases with $\operatorname{ALS}(k+5)$ where $k$ denotes the AMEn enrichment rank and $k=\operatorname{rank}(B_\text{TT})$).
 The TT-rank-1 preconditioner reduces the required number of inner GMRES iterations by about a factor of two here: from ${\sim}1530$ to ${\sim}750$ for the SVD variant and from ${\sim}1580$ to ${\sim}850$ for the ALS variant for the largest case.
 However, the number of outer iterations (sweeps) stays the same and a significant part of the runtime is spent in the outer iteration.
 Therefore, the preconditioner only speeds up the total runtime by about a factor of $1.2$--$1.5$.